-7.2.2.
+14.2.2.
 Setting Drivers for Existing Printers

 The initial listing of printers in the Samba host's Printers folder will have no real printer driver assigned to them.
-By default, in Samba 2.2.0 this driver name was set to NO PRINTER DRIVER AVAILABLE FOR THIS PRINTER.
-Later versions changed this to a NULL string to allow the use tof the local Add Printer Wizard on NT/2000 clients.
+This defaults to a NULL string to allow the use of the local Add Printer Wizard on NT/2000 clients.
 Attempting to view the printer properties for a printer which has this default driver assigned will result in the error message: